bartkemps/tring/README.md

 | FloorIsNotPositive  | 1    | 1    | 0    | Positive for non-positive values, zero for positive |
 | Positive            | 1    | 1    | 1    | Always outputs 1 (positive) |

+## Ternary Integer and Array Types

+This library provides several core types for working with balanced ternary numbers:

+### Integer Types

+- **Int3T** (commonly named a Trybble)
+- **Int9T**
+- **Int27T** (commonly named a Tryte)

+These types are optimized for common arithmetic operations such as addition, multiplication, and trit shifting.
+They represent signed integers using 3, 9, or 27 trits, respectively.
+Each type provides efficient implementations for arithmetic and bitwise operations in balanced ternary.
+They can be cast to their corresponding array types for ternary logic operations.

+### Array Types

+- **TritArray3**
+- **TritArray9**
+- **TritArray27**

+These types represent fixed-size arrays of 3, 9, or 27 trits (ternary digits).
+They are optimized for ternary logic operations, such as applying unary or binary ternary logic operators across all trits.
+These types are especially useful for implementing ternary logic circuits or algorithms that require direct manipulation of trit values.
+They can be implicitly cast to and from their corresponding integer types.

+### Relationship and Casting

+- The integer types (**Int3T**, **Int9T**, **Int27T**) are optimized for arithmetic and shifting, while the array types (**TritArray3**, **TritArray9**, **TritArray27**) are optimized for ternary logic operations.
+- You can cast an integer type to its array counterpart to perform logic operations, and vice versa.
+The conversion is implicit, making it easy to switch between arithmetic and logic representations as needed.

 ## Code Examples

 ### Basic Usage